 SMF Sport Climbing Courses

-As an SMF sport climbing instructor, I had encounter participants with no prior climbing experience taking level 1 and follow by level 2 the following week.
+As an SMF sport climbing instructor, I encountered participants with no prior climbing experience taking level 1 and followed by level 2 the following week.
 There are no rules against that, but I believe it is the role of the instructor to educate the participant that he or she should gain more top rope climbing and belaying experience before signing up for level 2.
-My advice to new climbers is to enjoy the sport and not rush into getting the next level certification.
+My advice to new climbers is to enjoy the sport and not rush into getting the next-level certification.
 Level 2 certification is no longer a requirement for lead climbing in some gyms because these gyms will need you to go through a one-time verification test before allowing you to lead climb even if you are level 2 certified.
-Instead, new climbers should look at SMF climbing courses as a program to become a safer and better climber.
+Instead, new climbers should look at SMF climbing courses as a program to become safer and better climbers.
 If leading on a natural wall and doing multi-pitch climbing is your goal then yes you should take the SMF climbing courses.

 So my last parting advice is.
-If you are not experience everything looks safe if you are somewhat experience everything looks unsafe, whereas if you are experienced you will know what is or is not safe.
+If you are not experienced everything looks safe if you are somewhat experienced everything looks unsafe, whereas if you are experienced you will know what is or is not safe.